Ghini/ghini.pocket/README.rst

 - Use **ghini.desktop** to export your garden database to a reduced SQLite3 database,
 - Copy the reduced database file to the device (this and the previous step you repeat from time to time),

-ghini.pocket has four pages: taxonomy review, search, results, and correction (not implemented yet).
-When you
+ghini.pocket has four pages: taxonomy review, search, results, and correction.

 - While in the search page: